Sound to Olympics (STO) Sakai Pond Connector Trail

 The alignment for the trail was carefully planned to minimize removal of large trees.
 To compensate for the removal of 32 trees over an 8-inch diameter, we will plant 192 native trees and 180 native shrubs.
 Stormwater drainage will be low-impact designed infiltration into existing native soils, maintaining the natural functions within the corridor.
 The trail will provide an important accessible connection from the High School Road commercial area through Sakai Park, up to Madison Ave, Ordway, Commodore, and the High School.

-The contractor, Liden Land Development and Excavation, is scheduled to begin construction in early June and should be finished by the end of the summer.
+The contractor, Liden Land Development, began construction in early June 2021 and should be finished by November 2021.

 What is the STO?